aratama/cubbit/readme.md

 You can play the working demo at https://aratama.github.io/cubbit/ if you are luckey.
 Google Chrome is most suitable but it is also available in other modern browsers include Mozilla Firefox and Microsoft Edge.

 W/A/S/D key to move the charactor.
-Q/E/R/F/T/G key to look  around.
+Right mouse drag or Q/E/R/F/T/G key to look  around.
 Space key to jump.

 ## Build